akvo/akvo-form-print/README.md

 ## Features

-- Convert form definitions to PDF or HTML with professional styling
+- Convert form definitions to **PDF**, **HTML** or **DOCX** with professional styling
 - Support for multiple form formats:
   - Default JSON format for custom implementations
   - Akvo Flow forms (compatible with Flow's form structure)
   - Akvo Webform format
   - Akvo React Forms (ARF) with advanced validation
-- Customizable styling options:
+- **WeasyPrint Styler for rendering PDF and HTML**:
   - Portrait/landscape orientation for different form needs
   - Automatic section lettering (A, B, C) and question numbering
-  - Custom templates for branded outputs
+  - Custom templates for branded outputs (only for HTML and PDF)
   - Clean and modern form layout with responsive design
-- Comprehensive question type support with validation
-- Handles complex form features:
+- **DOCX Rendering**:
+  - Generate Microsoft Word documents (DocxRenderer) with:
-  - Question dependencies
+  - Portrait/landscape orientation.
-  - Input validation rules
+  - Automatic section lettering (A, B, C) and question numbering.
-  - Custom option layouts
+  - Multi-column layouts for option-based questions.
-  - File attachments

 ## Installation